optas/latent_3d_points/README.md

 ![representative](https://github.com/optas/latent_3d_points/blob/master/doc/images/teaser.jpg)

-# !More instructional notebooks are coming.
+## More instructional notebooks are coming.
 Please stay stuned.

 ## Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1707.02392).
 We proposed a novel deep net architecture for auto-encoding point clouds.
 The learned representations were amenable to semantic part editting, shape analogies, linear classification and shape interpolations.